tthatcher95/Machine-Learning/LinearModels/README.md

 - Inputs: X.mat, y.vec, penalty.vec (vector of decreasing penalty values)
 - this function should begin by scaling X.mat to obtain X.scaled.mat with each column mean=0 and sd=1
 - it should then loop over penalty values, calling LM__LossL2 to get the optimal weight vector for each.
+- use warm restarts, i.e. instead of starting the optimization from the 0 vector each time (slow), use the optimal solution for the previous penalty value as the next initial.weight.vec (faster).
-- Output: W.mat (n_features x n_penalties), weight matrix on original scale,
+- Output: W.mat (n_features+1 x n_penalties), weight matrix on original scale,
-  that can be used to get predictions via X.mat %*% W.mat R Function names: LMSquareLossL2CV, LMLogisticLossL2CV.
+  that can be used to get predictions via cbind(1, X.mat) %*% W.mat
+  (the first row of W.mat should be the bias/beta/intercept) R Function names: LMSquareLossL2CV, LMLogisticLossL2CV.
 - Inputs: X.mat, y.vec, fold.vec, penalty.vec
 - should use K-fold cross-validation based on the fold IDs provided in fold.vec